 Having an anxiety disorder can be stressful enough without having to navigate mental health care.
 Many folks with anxiety find they have to try all sorts of prescriptions from their doctors to find the right medication.
-Not to mention you can build up a tolerance to anti-anxiety medication, forcing you to add even more medicine to your daily dosage.
-Are you starting to think enough is enough?
+Not to mention, you can build up a tolerance to the anti-anxiety drug, forcing you to add even more medicine to your daily dosage.
+You might be starting to think enough is enough.

 Some patients with anxiety have turned to medical marijuana for symptom relief.
-Sometimes they supplement their anti-anxiety medication with it, and other patients use cannabis as a complete replacement.
-If you choose to continue taking your anxiety medication with cannabis, it’s important to learn how the two pharmaceuticals interact and how you can use both to create the perfect treatment plan.
+Sometimes they supplement their anti-anxiety medication with it.
+Other patients use cannabis as a complete replacement.
+This guide provides you with more information about medical marijuana vs. anti-anxiety medications, and the pros and cons of both choices.

 When you compare medical cannabis with anti-anxiety pharmaceuticals, how does each medication help?
 While everyone’s reaction to a medication varies, they work more similarly than you think.
-In fact, they both work with the same chemicals in your brain.
+They both work with the same chemicals in your brain.

 Doctors commonly prescribe benzodiazepines for people with anxiety disorders.
 These medications manage the levels of a neurotransmitter called GABA, which balances your anxiety levels.
 Early studies show medical marijuana can also impact your GABA levels.
 So, you can get the same results from benzodiazepines and cannabis.

 Medical cannabis and anti-anxiety medication have different side effects, tolerance and risks.
 Many patients quickly build a tolerance to their benzodiazepines, forcing them to take higher doses.
 In extreme cases, anti-anxiety medication can cause an overdose.
 Every year, thousands of people die from overdosing on benzodiazepine medication.